Mario Gomez - 2 Anterior Hip Replacements

 Tony - Total Knee Replacement

 Knee replacement surgery can change a patient’s life.
 Just ask Tony Danninger.
 “I can stand and walk forever,” says Danninger, a Phoenix resident who works as a lead security screener at Sky Harbor International Airport.
 “Before my surgeries, I was collapsing sometimes when I would take a step down, because my knees were in such bad shape.
-Now life is so much better.”
+Now life is so much better after the best total knee replacement surgery I could get.”

 Danninger had his total knee replacement surgeries a little more than a year apart.
 First was his left knee, when he underwent a minimally invasive procedure on his right knee.
 “The technique preserves more of the quadriceps muscle in the thigh,” says Stuart Kozinn, M.D., a nationally acclaimed orthopedic surgeon on staff at Scottsdale Healthcare who performed Danninger’s surgery.
 “And we used a rotating platform that allows the new knee to bend and rotate, so it may feel more natural in active patients”.
 According to Dr. Kozinn, “The rotating platform acts like a shock absorber, hopefully offering a longer-lasting knee joint for younger and more active patients who still want to participate in sports such as golf and tennis”.